 Simply click here and provide your login information and password.
 You should receive a confirmation screen, and an email will be sent verifying the action.
 Please be sure to read all of the instructions on the Cancel your account screen so you will have a better understanding of how the final billing will be processed.

 You may click here and provide your login information and the email address used when registering this account.
 You should receive a password within 15 minutes via email.
 Please read the instructions on the Retrieve your password screen to insure that your password is received properly.
 If the registered email has changed, please contact a PublicData Customer Service Representative, and they will assist you with those changes.

 If you canceled your PublicData account in the past and wish to reactivate it, simply login with your original account name and password on the PublicData home page and click Logon.
 The system will recognize that you are an former customer and begin your access immediately.
 Welcome back!

 This is PublicData.com's most convenient option.
 It is the only option available for our non-corporate accounts and is by far the most popular option for our corporate accounts.
 Simply choose this option and PublicData will automatically charge your card when your account is renewed.
 With this option, a printable Billing Statement can be created by the customer at any time by using the 'Create a Printable Billing Statement' link at the bottom of the 'Account History' page.
-However if your credit is bad and we must notify you with a postal billing statement, we will charge an additional $5 fee.

 This option is only available to our corporate accounts (those accounts where the state ID is CORP).
 Customers who choose this option will be required to pay by check.
 When your account is renewed PublicData.com will create a Billing Statement, attach it to your account, and send you an email containing a link to the statement.
 You will be able to access your statement through this email for 30 days or at any time by logging onto your account and clicking on the Account History link.